 When she was six, Hinton’s parents sent her and her sister to school in Europe, ensuring that they would have the best education available to black students at that time.
 Returning to America in 1928, Hinton continued her education, first in a high school in Vermont, then earning her bachelors from Simmons College, Boston, in 1939.
 Following her education, she started her career working in Harvard’s laboratories.
 It was there that she co-developed the Mueller-Hinton agar with John Howard Mueller.
 The agar was a medium developed to isolate Neisseria, the bacteria that causes gonorrhoea and meningococcal meningitis.
 The medium enables bacteria to thrive and has become one of the standard methods used to test bacterial resistance to antibiotics.

-Born in 1918, Dr Harold Amos first gained interest in microbiology from reading the biography of one of the fathers of microbiology, Louis Pasteur.
-Spending his early years in segregated schools, he completed high school at the top of his class, and in a time where scholarships were rare for African-Americans, gained a full scholarship to Springfield College in Massachusetts.
+Born in 1918, Dr Harold Amos first gained an interest in microbiology from reading the biography of one of the fathers of microbiology, Louis Pasteur.
+Spending his early years in segregated schools, he completed high school at the top of his class, and at a time where scholarships were rare for African Americans, gained a full scholarship to Springfield College in Massachusetts.

 After World War II, Amos began his studies at Harvard Medical School, raising his profile as he earnt his master’s degree in 1947 and PhD in 1952.
 After gaining his PhD he joined the Harvard Medical School faculty, working as a teacher.
 He worked his way up to Chair of the bacteriology department, becoming the first African American department Chair.

 As well as being Chair of the department, Amos was named the Maude and Lillian Presley Professor of Microbiology and Molecular Genetics in 1975.
 He also received several awards, including the National Academy of Sciences' Public Welfare Medal and the Harvard Centennial Medal.